 Russia's defence ministry made some unusual headlines in 2016, meanwhile, after paying £18,000 for five bottlenose dolphins.

-America, for its part, currently trains around 75 dolphins as well as sea lions under the US Navy Marine Mammal Program, based in San Diego, California.
+America, for its part, trains dolphins as well as sea lions under the US Navy Marine Mammal Program, based in San Diego, California.
 The US Navy spent $14 million in 2007 on marine mammal research and training programmes.

 Military dolphins continue to be used to locate underwater mines, as well as for object recovery and the rescue of lost naval swimmers.